aisyalfawwaz/diabetica/README.md

-# Diabetica 🌟
+# Diabetica App 🌟

 Welcome to Diabetica, the AI-powered health revolution for the early detection and management of chronic diabetes.
-Diabetica aims to address the underdiagnosed diabetes cases in the World by leveraging cutting-edge technology, non-invasive detection methods, and comprehensive management features.
+Diabetica aims to address the underdiagnosed diabetes cases in Indonesia by leveraging cutting-edge technology, non-invasive detection methods, and comprehensive management features.

 ## Table of Contents